December 8, 2021 | 6:30-8:00PM | Hackensack UMC at Pascack Valley

 Bariatric surgery has been shown to be the most effective long-term weight-loss treatment.
 The amount of weight a patient will lose after the procedure depends upon several factors.
 These include age, preoperative weight, motivation, exercise, and compliance with follow-up.

-Surgery is likely to be used more widely given that the number of Americans with a BMI greater than 40 has nearly tripled in the last decade.
+Surgery is likely to be used more widely given that the number of Americans with a BMI greater than 40 has risen significantly in the last decade.
 Each year, more and more people are realizing that weight-loss surgery is the answer for them.

 Bariatric surgery, by reducing excess body weight and improving overall health, can improve patients’ lives in many personal ways.
 Some benefits are common among patients; others are unique to each individual patient.